morinted/plover_theory/sounds/x.md

-# The Letter X
+# Both sides X

 _Special thanks to a Plover community member for funding this lesson._

 This lesson covers how you write the initial and final X on the steno machine.

-## Initial X
+## Left side X

-Initial X is given by the outline `KP`.
+Left side X is given by the outline `KP`.
 Words in English don't start with an "x" sound, so this outline is used mainly for words that start in "ex" like "expect".

 {% stenodisplay labels="all" %}
 X